roboticist-tav/diego_documentation/docs/lexicon/obj/navigation_planning.md

 ## Navigation Planning Objects

-There are various objects available for navigation planning in **_Diego_**, which can conveniently be depicted in the 'route matrix'...
+There are various objects available for navigation planning in **_Diego_**, which can conveniently be depicted in the 'route matrix'…

 | ![Route Matrix](https://raw.githubusercontent.com/tavman7/diego.github.io/main/_img/route_matrix.jpeg "Route Matrix") |
 | :---: |